COVID-19-AI-Research-Project/AI-Classification/Projects/1/README.md

 We will be using Tensorflow 2.1.0 with Python3 for detecting Covid-19 Pneumonia signs from CT Scan Images by a CNN(Convolutional Neural Network) Model.
 The model have a uniform dataset of 764 Images of CT Scan which consist 349 Images of Covid-19 Pneumonia affected patients and remaining shows normal patient scans.

+# DISCLAIMER
+This project should be used for research purposes only.
+The purpose of the project is to show the potential of Artificial Intelligence for medical support systems such as diagnosis systems.
+Although the program is fairly accurate and shows good results both on paper and in real world testing, it is not meant to be an alternative to professional medical diagnosis.
+The developer has experience in using Artificial Intelligence for detecting COVID-19, but is not a doctor, medical or COVID-19 expert.
+Please use this system responsibly.

 ## Installation

 Please follow the [Installation Guide](Documentation/Installation/Installation.md) to install COVID-19 AI Classification Tensorflow.